Digital Business Transformation: Simple ways to switch your business processes to digital during Coronavirus (Covid-19).

 5. Advertising online

-Advertising online is a proven method of driving quick and targetted traffic to your business for a much smaller cost than traditional advertising.
+Advertising online is a proven method of driving quick and targeted traffic to your business for a much smaller cost than traditional advertising.
 From Adwords, to Bing to Facebook to Instagram, there are a plethora of options to consider and varying starting budgets and options available.

 Digital transformation is the first step to business automation and process efficiency, the advantages are numerous: